 TbBackup uses Personal Backup for backup and restore.
-It will automatically create a backup task for each profile called tb-<profilename>.buj (e.g. tb-default.buj) with all required settings.
+It will automatically create a backup task for each selected mail profile called tb-<profilename>.buj (e.g. tb-default.buj) with all required settings.
+The backup will always use the method Backup into separate files with zip compression.
 Note that only those files that contain user settings and actual mail data will be selected.
-There are many files created by Thunderbird only for administrative purposes that do not need be backed up.
+There are many files created by Thunderbird only for administrative purposes or temporary that do not need be backed up.
 Thunderbird will recreate these files automatically if necessary.
-You can open this task in Personal Backup to make additional settings or to start the backup directly from there.

-The same applies to a Restore.
-In this case a restore task called tb-<profilename>.rsj (e.g. tb-default.rsj) will be created and executed by Personal Backup.
+You can open this task in Personal Backup to make additional settings and to start the backup directly from there.
+The same applies to a restore.
+In this case TbBackup will create a restore task called tb-<profilename>.rsj (e.g. tb-default.rsj) to be executed by Personal Backup.